microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/v1.0/docs/Invoke-MgForceDomainDelete.md

 ## SYNOPSIS
 Deletes a domain using an asynchronous long-running operation.
 Prior to calling forceDelete, you must update or remove any references to Exchange as the provisioning service.
-The following actions are performed as part of this operation: After the domain deletion completes, API operations for the deleted domain will return a HTTP 404 status code.
+The following actions are performed as part of this operation: After the domain deletion completes, API operations for the deleted domain will return an HTTP 404 status code.
 To verify deletion of a domain, you can perform a get domain operation.
+This API is available in the following national cloud deployments.

 ## SYNTAX